isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  *DHCPv4 Lease Query by Relay Agent Remote ID*, `RFC 6148
    <https://tools.ietf.org/html/rfc6148>`__: The leasequery by remote-id is
    supported.
 This requires leasequery hook.
+See :ref:`hooks-lease-query` for details.

 -  *Client Identifier Option in DHCP Server Replies*, `RFC 6842
    <https://tools.ietf.org/html/rfc6842>`__: The server by default sends back